matttrent/matttrent.com/src/reading.md

 - __Gordon Livingston,__ [Too Soon Old, Too Late Smart](http://amzn.to/2jnCH17).
 30 statements about making sense of mortality, relationships and modern life.
 Some of the points hit so deeply it was physically uncomfortable to read at times.
 This is one of those books you reread portions of every few months until the work their way into your being.
 Recommended.
 - __Daniel Yergin,__ [The Quest](http://amzn.to/2iGKJ4P).
 Tackling the massive topic of global energy, politics, national security and the course of events that got us to the modern day.
 Mostly told through small vignettes to illustrate particular points, this grabbed me much more than expected.
 - __Eric Greitens,__ [Resilience](http://amzn.to/2ig8IJl).
 Lessons on cultivating resiliance from a Navy Seal.
 I made it through the first 100 pagse but it feels like a book to be digested in small chapters over time.
-- __Yuval Harari,__ [Sapiens](http://amzn.to/2j1iv5a).
-A Big History book ala Guns, Germs and Steel.
-Interesting points but, similar to GG&S, the scope is so broad I found it difficult to overcome my skepticism that the author is only picking from the surface to support their chosen narrative.
-I read the first half and only skimmed the latter.
-I may just not like the genre.
-- __Jean Edward Smith,__ [FDR](http://amzn.to/2iGwhho).
-Detailed biography of of the third great President, along with Washington and Lincoln.
-I had not appreciated how much the current scope of the executive branch and the involvement of the US government in well-being of all Americans was a result of his terms.
-See also PBS's exellent series [The Roosevelts](http://www.pbs.org/kenburns/the-roosevelts).
-- __Sebastian Junger,__ [Tribe: On Homecoming and Belonging](http://amzn.to/2ijAw1R).
-Short but profound book on the nature of human connection and society.
-For all of the material weath modern society has us, it seems at odds with our evolutionary history and has not brought a similar increase in happiness, purpose and belonging.
-- __Arnold Bennett,__ [How to Live on 24 Hours a Day](http://amzn.to/2iH06dz).
-A short essay on how not to waste your life.
-If Seneca's _On the Shortness of Life_ is the strategy, this is one set of simple tactics.
-- __Charles Mann,__ [1491](http://amzn.to/2iGYuQW).
-The New World as it actually was.
-Contrary to what is taught in school, Columbus did not land in a sparsely settled, near-pristine wilderness and instead encountered a continent populated by advanced civilizations.
-- __John Vaillant,__ [The Tiger](http://amzn.to/2i9Z50A).
-Tiger in Russia turns man-eater.
-Combo special ops/animal warden team hunts tiger.
-Tiger hunts them.
-Insanity that is Russia.
-Man vs. alpha preditor.
-- __Tim Ferriss,__ [Tools of Titans](http://amzn.to/2ia7rW8).
-Agree or disagrees Ferriss' priorities, he's excellent at distilling things down into actionable life-hacks.
-This is his most wide-reaching book yet.
-Lots of things to apply to your life.
-- __Ryan Avent,__ [The Wealth of Humans](http://amzn.to/2hv0kXw).
-How does technological progress alter the relationship of Labor and Capital.
-What does the future look like when there isn't enough work for the members of society?
-I can't tell whether the book was superficial or I simply didn't understand it.
-- __Daron Acemoglu & James Robinson,__ [Why Nations Fail](http://amzn.to/2ig8UIE).
-Extractive political and economic institutions that maintain advantage for the minority elite are largely responsible for why nations fail to develop economically.

 ## All time most influential